 The final shoe count for all 34 participating Maryland Banks was a whopping 63,270 pairs of shoes!
 Soles4Souls has confirmed that our Used Shoe Drive was the largest participation of any Association drive in Soles4Souls history!
 Congratulations to each and every one of you on your amazing efforts and making history!

-June 2014 marked the 65th Annual and very last Delmarva Chicken Festival.
-When we were approached and asked to sponsor a chicken, there's no way we could say "no".
+At the 65th Annual, and very last, Delmarva Chicken Festival we were asked to sponsor a chicken.
+There's no way we could say "no".
 There were a few rules, come up with a theme for your chicken, find an artist to decorate it, and choose a charity that would benefit from the proceeds of the chicken auction.
 The first thing we did was choose our artist.
 That was the easy part since our very own Danielle "Nellie" Frase, a Teller at our Main Office, is a very talented artist!
 Next, we had to pick a theme for our chicken.
 After a lot of brainstorming and back and forth the theme "Chicken Chesapeake" is what won.
 Finally, it was time to choose our charity.
 There are so many wonderful charities in our local area but we're happy that we chose Camp New Dawn!

 Camp New Dawn takes the essential ingredients of summer camp - fun, food and friendship and adds activities that help children and teens express what it feels like to lose someone who they love.
 It's a 3-day, 2-night retreat for children and teens who are grieving normally after the death of an important loved one.
 Campers learn healthy coping skills that will benefit them throughout their lives.
 For more information about Camp New Dawn, contact Rhonda Knotts, Camp Director and Hospice of Queen Anne's Grief Support Program Coordinator at (443) 262-4109 or email@example.com